netzero-labs/netzero/docs/Automation.md

 Note: Utilizing Webhooks requires a PRO IFTTT plan (currently $3.49/month).
 In the future, Netzero will offer in-app schedule configuration as an alternative.
 For more complex rules (e.g., incorporating weather or other conditions), IFTTT remains a viable option.

+You can modify other parameters in addition to backup reserve percentage, see next section for details.

 ## Automation with API requests